LukeShortCloud/rootpages/markdown/linux.md

 * MODULES = A list of kernel modules to compile in.
 * FILES = A list of files that should be included in the initramfs.
 * BINARIES = A list of binaries that should be included to use in the initramfs environment.
-This is useful for having more recovery utilies.
-The "mkinitcpio" program will automatically detect the binary's depdencies and add them to the initramfs image.
+This is useful for having more recovery utilities.
+The "mkinitcpio" program will automatically detect the binary's dependencies and add them to the initramfs image.
 * HOOKS = Custom hooks for compiling in certain software packages.
     * Common hooks:
         * btrfs = BtrFS RAID.